 - Gender ERG

 - Ethnicity ERG

-- LGBTQ+ERG
+- LGBTQ+ ERG

 - Disability ERG

-DIVERSITY, EQUITY AND INCLUSION PERFORMANCE1
+DIVERSITY, EQUITY AND INCLUSION PERFORMANCE

-Performance indicator Unit 2021 2022 2023 Commentary , Female employees in the workforce 2 % 40 40 39^ Female representation has remained broadly consistent across the last three years.
+Performance indicator Unit 2021 2022 2023 Commentary Female employees in the workforce2 % 40 40 39^ Female representation has remained broadly consistent across the last three years.
 FY23: 6,672 women, 10,412 men, 66 not declared.
-Female senior management 3 % - 29 31^ We are committed to increasing representation of women in senior management (Global Grades 3, 4, 5) and have set a goal of reaching 35% women at this level by the end of FY27.
+Female senior management3 % - 29 31 A We are committed to increasing representation of women in senior management (Global Grades 3, 4, 5) and have set a goal of reaching 35% women at this level by the end of FY27.
 FY23: 186 women, 420 men, 2 not declared.
-Female Executive Leadership Team (ELT) members % 33 30 30^ Female representation on the ELT as at 30 September 2023 (end of FY23) was 30%.
+Female Executive Leadership Team (ELT) members % 33 30 30 A Female representation on the ELT as at 30 September 2023 (end of FY23) was 30%.
 There has been no change in the composition of the ELT in FY23.
 FY23: 3 women, 7 men.
-Female PLC Board members % 22 40 40 ^A Female representation on the Board has remained at 40%.
+Female PLC Board members % 22 40 40 A Female representation on the Board has remained at 40%.
 We are proud to have met the 40% target set by the FTSE Women Leaders Review three years ahead of schedule.
 FY23: 4 women, 6 men.
-Ethnic minority background on our Board % 10 20 20^ On 30 September 2023 (end of FY23), 20% of the Board members identified as being from an ethnic minority background.
-FTSE Women Leaders Review Combined Executive Leadership Team & Direct Reports % 21.4 24.3 26.7 The FTSE Women Leaders Review is the successor to the Hampton-Alexander Review.
+Ethnic minority background on our Board % 10 20 204 On 30 September 2023 (end of FY23), 20% of the Board members identified as being from an ethnic minority background.
+FTSE Women Leaders Review Combined Executive Leadership Team & Direct Reports % 21.4 24.3 26.74 The FTSE Women Leaders Review is the successor to the Hampton-Alexander Review.
 It is the UK's independent, voluntary initiative aimed at increasing the representation of women on FTSE 350 boards and leadership teams.
 The reporting date is 30 October 2023.
-Employee turnover rate 4 % 10 30 16 Following a spike in FY22 due to divestiture and business transformation, turnover reduced significantly in FY23.
+Employee turnover rate % 10 30 16 Following a spike in FY22 due to divestiture and business transformation, turnover reduced significantly in FY23.

 A. Select 2023 data has been independently assured by Ernst & Young LLP (EY) under the limited assurance requirements of the ISAE 3000 standard.
 EY's Assurance Opinion is available on our website.

 Our reporting scope and definitions are detailed in the Reporting Criteria document published on our website.

+4. This reflects all employees excluding those employed by ITG Brands and Logista.

-We recognise the need to gain more comprehensive employee demographic data in order to understand the diversity of our employee base and drive inclusion.
-We recognise the need to gain more comprehensive employee demographic data in order to understand the diversity of our employee base and drive inclusion.
-Based on employees recorded in Imperial Brands Group Human Resources Information Systems, excluding Logista, contractors and casual labour.
-The proportion of senior management employees (Global Grades 3, 4, 5) recorded as female across Imperial Brands Group, excluding Logista.
-This reflects all employees excluding those employed by ITG Brands and Logista.
+1. We recognise the need to gain more comprehensive employee demographic data in order to understand the diversity of our employee base and drive inclusion.
+This will form a key part of our new DEI strategy and will help us measure (where appropriate) ethnic minority, disability, LGBTQ+ and other key DEI dimensions.

-TCFD

-electricity from purchased renewable sources
+2. Based on employees recorded in Imperial Brands Group Human Resources Information Systems, excluding Logista, contractors and casual labour.

+3. The proportion of senior management employees (Global Grades 3, 4, 5) recorded as female across Imperial Brands Group, excluding Logista.